HLussiatti/SalaryForecast/README.md

 # <h2 id="3">**3.
 Machine Learning Model Comparison**</h2>

 This project aims to predict employee salaries using Machine Learning models.
-Various regression models were evaluated, including dimensionality reduction with PCA to improve efficiency.
+Various regression models were analized, including dimensionality reduction with PCA to improve efficiency.
 The main goal was to compare different models, tune hyperparameters, and evaluate their performance using multiple metrics.

 - **Evaluated Models**: